A guide to British game birds

 While pheasant is the most well-known game bird, those who are well acquainted with the world of game know that red grouse is the crème de la crème of British game birds.
 The reason for this is that, apart from the grouse’s delicious yet subtle game flavour and low-fat content, red grouse is unique to the British Isles, meaning people from all over the world pay large sums of money to shoot them.

-The grouse is the ultimate challenge for country sport enthusiasts, due to the fact its flight hugs the contours of the moor and is extremely fast and low.
-The grouse season starts on the Glorious Twelfth (August 12th), which is the biggest date in the shooting calendar as it marks the start of the shooting season as a whole and runs all the way through to December.
-However, younger grouse who are bagged early on in the season are leaner, more tender and more delicately flavoured, so don’t hang around!
+Bagging your first grouse can be a real challenge because its flight hugs the contours of the moor and is extremely fast and low.
+The grouse season starts on the Glorious Twelfth (August 12th), which is the most significant date in the shooting calendar, as it marks the beginning of the shooting season as a whole and runs through to December.
+However, younger grouse that are bagged early on in the season are leaner, more tender and more delicately flavoured, so don’t hang around!

 Partridge